-KindMind works with governments, civil society, and businesses to transform broken and unjust systems into experiences and solutions rooted in care, equity, and renewal.
+KindMind works with governments, civil society, and businesses to transform broken and unjust systems into experience-driven solutions rooted in care, equity, and renewal.

-Ethiopia’s LXD Academy turns research into tools, fueling sustainable agriculture.
+Ethiopia's Learning Experience Design Academy turns research into tools, fueling sustainable agriculture

 Training 500 changemakers to design digital services for and with BARMM communities